Stavelot

-Stavelot ([stavlo]; Stablo [ˈʃtablo]; Ståvleu) is a town and municipality of Wallonia located in the province of Liège, Belgium.
+Stavelot ([stavlo]; Stablo [ˈʃtablo]; Ståvleu) is a city and municipality of Wallonia located in the province of Liège, Belgium.

 The municipality consists of the following districts: Francorchamps and Stavelot.

 It is best known as the home of Spa-Francorchamps Circuit and the Laetare de Stavelot carnival.

 Population

 In 2006, Stavelot had a population of 6,671 and an area of 85.07 sqkm, giving a population density of 78 PD/sqkm.